SEVEN STEPS TO THE REST OF GOD

 The Apostle Peter speaks of the fiery trials that will test us during our days on the earth, and then declares them to be Divine judgment on us.

-For the time is come that judgment must begin at the house of God: and if it first begin at us, what shall the end be of them that obey not the gospel of God?
+For the time has come for judgment to begin at the house of God; and if it begins with us first, what will be the end of those who do not obey the gospel of God?
 (I Peter 4:17)

 James warns us:

-“The judge standeth before the door.”
+“The judge is standing at the door.”

 The “judge,” and the only Judge of men, is the Lord Jesus Christ.